Hey,

 I’m Whitney

-Dietitians, in general, receive very little training on cultural sensitivity or how to navigate the barriers that BIPOC clients face while accessing treatment to eating disorder facilities.
+Clinicians, in general, receive very little training on cultural sensitivity or how to navigate the barriers that BIPOC clients face while accessing treatment to eating disorder facilities.

-I serve Dietitians and other clinicians in developing the tools and knowledge they need to appropriately treat Black and brown people with eating disorders, while educating them on the relevance of systemic racial disparities in their diagnosis and treatment, so they can move from being simply “inclusive” in their practice, to becoming fully proactive anti-racist in their work.
+I serve clinicians and providers in developing the tools and knowledge they need to appropriately treat Black and brown people with eating disorders and other mental health conditions, while educating them on the relevance of systemic racial disparities in their diagnosis and treatment, so they can move from being simply āinclusiveā in their practice, to becoming fully proactive anti-racist in their work.

-Resources for Dietitians
+Resources for Clinicians

 My personal favorite collection of resources for dietitians and nutritional professionals that are looking for more education around BIPOC care and anti-racism work.